Purpose and Background

 STEP 5: Customer hires an irrigator to run new or reroute existing inground irrigation lines to new meter.

 A licensed irrigator hired by the customer will need to follow installation guidelines as provided by LMUD to accommodate either: 1.
 Conversion of an existing inground irrigation system from potable to reuse water or 2.
 Installation of a new inground irrigation system tied to a reuse water source that is separate from a potable supplied system (purple pipe installation preferred).
-See LMUD’s Standard Details for installation requirements as well as follow all other applicable codes.
+See LMUD’s Standard Details for installation requirements (see below) as well as follow all other applicable codes.